SamruddhiDeepak/Ambient-sounds-library/README.md

-# Ambient Sounds Library 🎵
+# Ambient Sounds Library

 Welcome to the **Ambient Sounds Library**!
 This project is a collection of soothing and calming ambient sounds 🎧 designed to help you relax, focus, or unwind.
-Whether you need background sounds for meditation 🧘, studying 📚, or sleeping 😴, this project has you covered.
+Whether you need background sounds for meditation, studying, or sleeping, this project has you covered.

 ---

-## ✨ Features
+## Features
-- 🎶 **Music for Relaxation**: Calm Music, Relaxing Music & Meditation Music.
+-  **Music for Relaxation**: Calm Music, Relaxing Music & Meditation Music.
-- 🌿 **Nature Sounds**: Rainforest, Forest, Country Garden, & Wind.
+-  **Nature Sounds**: Rainforest, Forest, Country Garden, & Wind.
-- 🌊 **Water Ambiance**: Ocean Sounds, Rain Sounds & Waterfalls.
+-  **Water Ambiance**: Ocean Sounds, Rain Sounds & Waterfalls.
-- ⛈️ **Weather Sounds**: Thunderstorm, White Noise.
+-  **Weather Sounds**: Thunderstorm, White Noise.
--  🏖️ **Beach and Coastal Vibes**: Feel like you’re lounging by the shore.
+-   **Beach and Coastal Vibes**: Feel like you’re lounging by the shore.

 ---

-## 🚀 How to Use
+## How to Use
 1. Clone this repository:
    ```bash
    git clone https://github.com/yourusername/ambient-sounds-library.git